espressif/esp-idf/examples/protocols/coap_client/README.md

 ## Troubleshooting
-* Please make sure Target Url includes valid `host`, optional `port`, optional `path`, and begins with `coap://`, `coaps://` or `coap+tcp://` for a coap server that supports TCP
-(not all do including coap+tcp://californium.eclipseprojects.io).
+* Please make sure Target Url includes valid `host`, optional `port`, optional `path`, and begins with `coap://`, `coaps://`, `coap+tcp://` or `coaps+tcp://` (not all hosts support TCP/TLS including coap+tcp://californium.eclipseprojects.io).

-* CoAP logging can be enabled by running 'idf.py menuconfig -> Component config -> CoAP Configuration' and setting appropriate log level
+* CoAP logging can be enabled by running 'idf.py menuconfig -> Component config -> CoAP Configuration -> Enable CoAP debugging' and setting appropriate log level.
+If Mbed TLS logging is required, this needs to be configured separately under mbedTLS Component Configuration and the CoAP logging level set to mbedTLS.